 And, the truth is – that gives me peace.

-Because my kids are well loved.
-They are well fed, and groomed, and entertained.
+My kids are well-loved.
+They are well-fed, and groomed, and entertained.
 They have friends and are given plenty of resources to succeed in life.
 They know I love them.
+We have repair sessions often.
 They know they can come to me when they have hardships.
+I’m sure yours do too.

 I feel like I was exactly like this and still am.
 I just don’t consider myself a good enough mother.
 Toddler stage is not the only stage.
 Maybe we are perfect mothers, maybe this is how real perfect mothers are… Maybe we are just a better fit for the middle school years, or to be their friends.
 Toddlerhood is like playing dolls… its ok if is not our best time as moms, but motherhood last a lot of years.
 And what defined us is not the best meals o birthday parties on IG, but how they feel about us, how we love them and defend them, and make them strong for years ahead of them.
 Is how we make them feel happy, and secure, and loved.